Myasthenia Gravis: FcRn Inhibitors and Complement-Directed Therapies

 Pathophysiology-Based Treatment Selection

 Myasthenia gravis (MG) is driven by pathogenic autoantibodies at the neuromuscular junction.
-Anti-acetylcholine receptor (AChR) antibodies are present in 85% of generalized MG cases, while anti-muscle-specific kinase (MuSK) antibodies account for 5-8%.
+Anti-acetylcholine receptor (AChR) antibodies are present in 85% of generalized MG cases, while anti-muscle-specific kinase (MuSK) antibodies account for 5-8%[7].
 The remaining seronegative cases may harbor low-affinity AChR antibodies detectable by cell-based assays.
 This antibody subtyping is critical for treatment selection: AChR-positive MG responds to complement inhibition (since AChR antibodies activate complement), while MuSK-MG (mediated by IgG4, which does not activate complement) responds to FcRn inhibitors and B-cell depletion but not complement-directed therapy.
+This parallels the antibody-subtype driven approach in immunotherapy oncology.

 FcRn Inhibitors: Efgartigimod and Rozanolixizumab